Recently at Livestorm we released our very first native webinar integration with Zapier. Now, Livestorm can communicate with over 500 apps.

 - If the person clicks on a certain link inside your e-mail during your campaign, then you can mark them as “prospect”.

 - And send them to Pipedrive (or any CRM)

 Easy right?
 It only takes 20 minutes to implement and saves you a lot of time.
 Of course this example is pretty basic we can do much more complex stuff.

 4. [Advanced] Algorithm filter to spot VIP webinar attendees

-Pain point addressed: spotting VIP and potential prospect inside your audience is hard.
+Spotting VIP and potential prospects inside your audience is nearly impossible.

-This is probably the most advanced example of webinar integration, it requires some (very) basic understanding of APIs work but it’s super cool once it works.
+This is probably the most advanced example of webinar integration.
+It requires some basic understanding of APIs work but it’s super cool once it works.